 The Silent Pain of Parenting a Child With Difference

-This is not the loneliness of being abandoned.
-It is something more complicated - the loneliness of witnessing interactions between other parents and children, and knowing that what you feel in response is not simple, and cannot be made so.
+This is not the loneliness of being abandoned or left.
+It is the loneliness of watching other parents and children together, and knowing that what you feel in response is not simple, and cannot be made so.
+It is a loneliness shaped by difference, and by grief.

 A Different Kind of Grief

 Grief is a response to loss.
-Some losses are clear to see, but parents of children with difference often carry a grief that is harder to recognise.
-Nothing has been taken away in a single moment, and there is no ceremony to mark it.
-Yet there is still a loss: the quiet fading of imagined futures, the life once pictured but now reshaped.
-Something may feel beyond reach: the particular version of parenthood that other people around you seem to be living.
+Some losses are clear to see and understand, but parents of children with difference carry a grief that is harder to fully recognise or understand.
+Sometimes there is a dramatic moment, in other circumstances there is a dawning realisation of the challenges ahead.
+In both cases, there is a loss: the gradual fading of imagined futures, the life once pictured but now reshaped into something different.
+Something may feel beyond reach: perhaps the particular version of parenthood that other people around you seem to be living.

-There can be anger at the ease with which other parents manage, there can be envy.
-This pain and grief can feel almost impossible to speak about, because to name it risks being misunderstood, judged, or heard as a failure of acceptance.
-This grief has no clear parameters: no beginning, no ceremony, no moment at which it is permitted to arrive (or depart).
+There can be anger at the ease with which other parents seem to manage, there can be envy.
+This pain and grief can feel almost impossible to speak about, because to name them risks being misunderstood, judged, or heard as a failure of acceptance.
+This grief has no clear boundaries: no beginning, no limit on its impact, no moment to strive for which may lessen the grip.
+To name it can bring shame.

 Kate Thompson, a couple psychoanalytic psychotherapist at Tavistock Relationships and co-editor of Couples as Parents (Routledge, 2024), has written and spoken about the pain in the ordinary — the slow, accumulated weight of managing a child's difference through the unremarkable texture of daily life.
 Not the crisis moments, which at least have their own intensity and clarity, but the grinding ordinariness of the daily.